SpektraSystems/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 In this exercise, you use the Microsoft Data Migration Assistant (DMA) to assess the `ContosoInsurance` database for a migration to Azure SQL Database.
 The assessment generates a report detailing any feature parity and compatibility issues between the on-premises database and Azure SQL Database.

 > DMA helps you upgrade to a modern data platform by detecting compatibility issues that can impact database functionality on your new version of SQL Server or Azure SQL Database.
 DMA recommends performance and reliability improvements for your target environment and allows you to move your schema, data, and uncontained objects from your source server to your target server.
-To learn more, read the [Data Migration Assistant documentation](https://docs.microsoft.com/sql/dma/dma-overview?view=azuresqldb-mi-current).
+To learn more, read the **Data Migration Assistant** documentation here https://docs.microsoft.com/sql/dma/dma-overview?view=azuresqldb-mi-current

 ### Task 1: Configure the ContosoInsurance database on the SqlServer2008 VM